liuwei1206/LEBERT/README.md

 Code and checkpoints for the ACL2021 paper "Lexicon Enhanced Chinese Sequence Labelling Using BERT Adapter"

-Checkpoints will be released soon.
-Please be patient.

 Arxiv link of the paper: https://arxiv.org/abs/2105.07148

 # Requirement